chynkm/aws-vpc-api/README.md

 - Security enhancements: Integrate AWS WAF and AWS Shield to protect against attacks.
 - Performance optimization: Optimize background processing for subnet creation by leveraging message queues (e.g., Amazon SQS, RabbitMQ, or Redis) to handle subnet provisioning asynchronously when the number of subnets exceeds API Gateway's execution limits.
 - CI/CD integration: Set up CI/CD pipelines to automate testing and deployment of this repository.
-- Architecture documentation: Provide a simple architecture diagram and documentation for better understanding.
+- Architecture documentation: Provide a simple architecture diagram for better understanding.